rafalsoja/Cicord/README.md

 ## Features

 - 💬 AI-powered conversation: The bot can chat with users using AI-generated responses.
-- 🎵 Music player: Streams audio from YouTube and other sources using `yt-dlp`.
+- 🎵 Music player (WIP): Streams audio from YouTube and other sources using `yt-dlp`.
 - ⏱️ Simple commands, easy setup.

 ## Getting Started